jebberjeb/clojure-socketrepl.nvim/README.md

 -Dclojure.server.repl="{:port 5555 :accept clojure.core.server/repl}"
 ```

-Create a buffer for displaying interaction with the repl.
+Connect to a socket repl.
+This connection is shared by all Neovim buffers.
+Optionally, provide a `host:port` argument.
+Default is `localhost:5555`.

 ```
-<leader>rlog
+:Connect
 ```

-From there, to eval any buffer or form under cursor use:
+Eval any buffer or form under cursor.

 ```
 <leader>eb